Penllergaer (electoral ward)

-Penllergaer is the name of an electoral ward (and a community) in the City and County of Swansea, Wales, UK.
-Penllergaer has its own elected community council.
+Penllergaer is an electoral ward (and a community) in the City and County of Swansea, Wales, UK.
+It has its own elected community council.

 The electoral ward consists of Penllergaer, East and West, in the parliamentary constituency of Gower.
 It is a mainly rural ward with grassland to the south and woodland to the north.
 It is bordered by the wards of Llangyfelach to the northeast; Penderry to the south; Kingsbridge to the south west; Gorseinon to the west, Penyrheol to the north west.

 In the 2008 local council elections, the turnout for Penllergaer was 45.56%.
 The results were:

 In the 2012 local council elections, the turnout for Penllergaer was 42.47%.
 The results were: